railslove/birthday/README.md

 ### Your own adapters

-At this moment, this gem supports only MySQL and PostgreSQL databases.
-If you want to support another type of database (perhaps SQLite), you can write your own adapter.
+At this moment, this gem supports MySQL, PostgreSQL and SQLite databases.
+If you want to support another type of database, you can write your own adapter.

 You can create your own birthday adapters for the ORM adapters we're not supporting yet by writing a class with a class method `scope_hash`, which will return a hash normally used in `active_record` scopes.